T. Boone Pickens, Iconic Oil Tycoon, Dead At 91

 In 1957, the Oklahoma native founded what later became oil and gas giant Mesa Petroleum.
 Four decades later, when he was 68, he started BP Capital, a hedge fund focused on energy investments.
 He was an early shareholder rights activist and a generous philanthropist, giving away hundreds of millions of dollars to various causes.

 Forbes listed his net worth at $1.2 billion in 2013.
-But after he fell off the magazine's list of 400 wealthiest Americans, he tweeted: "Don't worry.
+But after he fell off the magazine's list of the 400 wealthiest Americans, he tweeted: "Don't worry.
 At $950 million, I'm doing fine."

 In 2012, Pickens had another famous Twitter exchange, with the singer Drake about the nature of making a fortune.